nokia/CPU-Pooler/README.md

       <poolname2>:
         cpus : "<list of cpus>"
         pooltype: "exclusive|shared"
+      nodeSelector:
+        <key> : <value>
 ```
-The resurceBaseName is the advertised resource name without the resource - i.e only the `vendor-domain`.
+The cpu-pooler.yaml file must exist in the data section.
+It defines the resourceBaseName field which is the advertised resource name without the resource - i.e only the `vendor-domain`.
+The cpu pools are defined in poolconfig-<name>.yaml files.
+There must be at least one poolconfig-<name>.yaml file in the data section.
 Pool name from the config will be the resource in the fully qualified resource name (`<resurceBaseName>/<pool name>`).
+The nodeSelector is used to tell in which node this pool configuration is used.

 In the deployment directory there is a sample pool config with two exclusive pools (both have two cpus) and one shared pool (one cpu).
+Nodes for the pool configurations are selected by `nodeType` label.

 ### Pod spec